Anubhav6205/KIInect/README.md

 Navigate to the project's root directory using the "cd" command.
 Run the following command to start the server: npm run server This command will launch the Node.js server using Express.js.
-The server will start listening for requests on the specified port (usually port 5000).
+The server will start listening for requests on the specified port.